The largest golf resorts in the world have an overwhelming American flavor.

 28. Greenbrier Resort

-Comment: When the private Oakhurst Course opens at the Greenbrier Sporting Club, this historic resort in West Virginia's Alleghany Mountains will sport 99 holes, although only 63 are open to the public.
+Comment: If construction of the private Oakhurst Course ever gets back on track and opens at the Greenbrier Sporting Club, this historic resort in West Virginia's Alleghany Mountains will sport 99 holes, although only 63 are open to the public.

 27. Garland Lodge and Golf Resort